ashamsilva/AdvML/Assignment 3/index.md

 ### Multivariate Regression Analysis

 Multivariate regression analysis is a more robust continuation of a linear regression analysis and has more than one independent variable.
-Unlike linear regressions, we do not have to make assumptions regarding predictors.
-Linear regressions which define y as a function of x.
+Unlike linear regressions, we do not have to make as many assumptions regarding predictors.
+Linear regressions define y as a function of x.
 Multivariate regression analysis allows us to define y as a function of multiple variables (ie. x and z) such that y = f(x,z).
 In adding this additional variable, an additional dimension is added as well.
 In the example that y is a function of x and z a plane would be predicted.

 The equation for the predictions we make is: y = B0 + B1*X1 + B2*X2 + ... + Bn+Xn